McLean Hospital 115 Mill Street Belmont, MA 02478

 At Fernside, visiting hours are noon to 8pm on weekends, and other hours as arranged.

-At Borden Cottage, visiting hours are in the late afternoon and evening Monday through Friday, and on weekends in consultation with the treatment team.
+At Borden Cottage, visiting hours are in the late afternoon and evening on weekends, in consultation with the treatment team.

 Individuals are allowed to hold and use their cell phones and computers, with some guidelines to prevent disruption of the program and other patients.